Welcome to Julien Catteau’s hotel

 “We prioritise authenticity and simplicity so our guests can feel at home.”

 In the heart of the Drôme department, in southern France, Julien has made hospitality his key word.
-The Hotel The Originals Valence East Le Clos des Tanneurs that he runs has a welcoming simplicity.
+The Originals City, Hotel Le Clos des Tanneurs, Romans-sur-Isère that he runs has a welcoming simplicity.
 Ideally located in Romans-sur-Isère, this 3-star hotel has 39 comfortable and functional rooms, a restaurant and a beautiful seminar room.
 Julien is keen to provide a relaxing ambiance for his guests and offers them a nice swimming pool adjoining the shady terrace.
 Within easy reach of Valence, Drôme des Collines and the Vercours massif, the hotel is a perfect place to stay, work and rest, whether on holiday or a business trip.

-The 39 rooms at the 3-star Hotel The Originals Valence East Le Clos des Tanneurs hotel can accommodate 1 or 2 people.
+The 39 rooms at the 3-star The Originals City, Hotel Le Clos des Tanneurs, Romans-sur-Isère can accommodate 1 or 2 people.
 These air-conditioned, comfortable, modern and functional rooms have a soothing contemporary style.
 The well-equipped rooms are great for rest and relaxation a stone’s throw from the centre of Romans-sur-Isère.